djoseneto/djoseneto/README.md

 My name is Jose Neto 🇧🇷

+UI and Web development enthusiast, working on the front-end with **React**.

 - 🌱 I'm currently learning advanced concepts of **javascript** and **typescript**, I'm also looking to improve my **English**
 - 💬 Ask me about javascript!?
 - 📫 How to reach me: dev.joseneto@gmail.com